stilldavid/userland-book/programmerthink/index.md

 complicated overall.
 There's a cost to doing things this way.
 It lets me extend my existing model of a blog entry to include arbitrary metadata, but it also adds steps to writing or finding blog entries.

+It turns out that most abstractions cost you something.
+Is this one worth it?